DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 ar rcs "../bare_postgis.a" *.o
 ```

-This creates `bare_postgis.a` which does not have the dependencies bundled, for that, I wrote a small `ar` script:
+This creates `bare_postgis.a` which does not have the dependencies bundled, for that, I wrote a small `ar` script (did you know that `ar` supports scripting?):

 ```text
 CREATE libpostgis_all.a